sparq-ai/search-client-js/README.md

 ##### Count

-`count` defines how many results you want to display.
+`count` `[number, optional]` : Defines how many results you want to display on the search result page.
+The default value set is 30.

 ```
 .count(<value>)           //default 30